METRORapid Inner Katy Corridor Project

 - Franklin Street / Bagby Street

 The project began in late 2020.
 The planning phase occurred from late 2020 through early 2022.
 Environmental studies occurred from early 2021 through late 2022 and will be followed by design.
 Construction is expected to begin about a year after design is complete.
-It’s anticipated that construction would last about three years.
-Public and stakeholder engagement are ongoing and will continue throughout the timeline.
+Construction completion and the beginning of service is expected in early 2028.
+Public and stakeholder engagement is ongoing and will continue throughout the timeline.

 METRO is currently in the planning phase, evaluating the features of the project.
 Once an alignment (route) is determined, we will have more information.